 Potter must have moved around school, unnerved by the various aches and pains plaguing his body, not knowing the cause of them.
 He had probably assumed that Voldemort was beating him physically in his dreams as well as mentally.
 Terrified.
-Of course, the boy would never have gone to the Headmaster who had been ignoring Potter for weeks.
+Of course, the boy would never have gone to the Headmaster who had been ignoring Potter.
 He would never go to Black, not wanting to look weak and he would never go to his friends, probably for the same reason.

 He would never have even considered Severus Snape.

 So, Potter had no one left and faced everyday with bruises, broken bones and a ruptured spleen.